 A recent survey establishing the state of marketing automation points out that 80% of the respondents already have marketing automation deployed for work.
-And, though there were a number of reasons why these respondents were using marketing automation for, the predominant three reasons why they use it include lead generation, lead nurturing, and account-based marketing.
+Though there were several reasons why these respondents were using marketing automation, the predominant three reasons they use it include lead generation, lead nurturing, and account-based marketing.

-Marketing automation is, however, extremely widespread and popular because its advantages outnumber the complexities.
-If you are able to wisely pick a tool easy to use, built exactly for your business, and is in your budget, marketing automation presents little or no challenge.
+Marketing automation is, however, ubiquitous and popular because its advantages outnumber the complexities.
+If you can wisely pick a tool easy to use, built precisely for your business, and is within your budget, marketing automation presents little or no challenge.
 Forrester predicts that Business spending for Marketing Automation tools will grow to reach $25.1 billion annually by 2023 from $11.4 billion in 2017!
-Needless to say, you should be putting your money in smart marketing automation tools.
+Needless to say, you should be putting your money into smart marketing automation tools.

 11 high performing B2B Marketing Automation Examples